connexcs/docs/docs/customer/cli.md

 5. Click **`Save`**.

 !!!
 Note
-    Please note now you can perform Use DID options (Performance, Prefix Match or Random) on a single CLI as well.
+     You can now use DID options (Performance, Prefix Match, or Random) on a single CLI.

 ## General Condition 6 (GC6) Compliance